the-power-of-trust/installer-script/detailed step-by-step instruction (OSX).md

 ## The Power of Trust — detailed step-by-step instruction
 Try this if [the fast auto-installer script](README.md) doesn't work for you.

+!
+This file is not up to date

 On **Mac OS X** as `root` do: